Azure/terraform-azurerm-avm-ptn-avd-lza-insights/README.md

 ### <a name="input_monitor_data_collection_rule_name"></a> [monitor\_data\_collection\_rule\_name](#input\_monitor\_data\_collection\_rule\_name)

-Description: (Optional) The name which should be used for this Data Collection Rule.
+Description: (Required) The name which should be used for this Data Collection Rule.
 Changing this forces a new Data Collection Rule to be created.

 Type: `string`